 Sea Turtles Fun Facts

-- Sea turtles spend their entire lives in water except the breeding females that come ashore to make nest and lay eggs.
+- Sea turtles spend their entire lives in water except for the breeding females that come ashore to make nest and lay eggs.

 - Sea turtles excrete excess salt from their body through the lacrimal glands (tear glands) found in their eyes.
 When sea turtles come ashore, they look crying due to the secretion of salts and fluid from their eyes.

-- The diving duration of sea turtles greatly depends on activity.
+- The diving duration of sea turtles greatly depends on the activity.
 Foraging sea turtles dive for 5 to 40 minutes while sleeping sea turtles can stay underwater for 4 to 7 hours.

 - Studies have shown that the sextual maturity of sea turtles is often related to the size of their carapace.

 - In some cases, female sea turtles return to the same beach where she hatched to lay eggs.

 - Heat exposure to the eggs during the incubation period is responsible for the sex of hatchlings.
 The eggs that got warmer temperature hatch females while those that experienced cooler temperature hatch males.